skyplane-project/skyplane/README.md

 ---> For Azure:
 $ az login

+---> For IBM Cloud:
+$ Follow IBM Cloud and create an account with the resource group.
+Copy `/skyplane/compute/ibmcloud/ibm_credentials.yaml.template`
+into `~/.bluemix/ibm_credentials` and fill your
+IBM IAM key and credentials to your IBM Cloud object storage

 ```
 After authenticating with each cloud provider, you can run `skyplane init` to create a configuration file for Skyplane.